salaboy/platforms-on-k8s/chapter-2/README.md

     protocol: TCP
 ```

-Once we have our cluster and our Ingress Controller installed and configured we can move ahead and install our application.
+Once we have our cluster and our Ingress Controller installed and configured, we can move ahead and install our application.

 ## Installing the Conference Application

-From Helm 3.7+, we can use OCI images to publish, download and install Helm Charts.
-This approach uses Docker Hub as a Helm Chart registry and to install the Conference Application you only need to run the following command:
+From Helm 3.7+, we can use OCI images to publish, download, and install Helm Charts.
+This approach uses Docker Hub as a Helm Chart registry, and to install the Conference Application, you only need to run the following command:

 ```
 helm install conference oci://docker.io/salaboy/conference-app --version v1.0.0